-As a manufacturer in today’s competitive market, you have differing manufacturing strategies from which to choose.
-Examples include engineer-to-order (ETO), make-to-stock (MTS), and configure-to-order (CTO).
+As a manufacturer in today’s competitive market, you have many different manufacturing strategies from which to choose.
+Examples include traditional mass production, batch process production, make-to-stock (MTS), and make-to-order (MTO).

-In this guide, we’ll be discussing CTO, covering its flexible, customer-centric production process, and exploring why it may be an effective strategy for your manufacturing business.
+In this guide, we’ll be discussing configure-to-order (CTO)—covering its flexible, customer-centric production process and exploring why it may be an effective strategy for your manufacturing business.

 What is Configure-to-Order (CTO)?